Media Wall Installers in Dulwich (SE21, SE22)

 - We have a double reception room with two chimney breasts — should we put media walls on both?

 - It depends on how you use the space.
 If the rooms are fully knocked-through and feel like one room, two media walls usually compete for attention — one chimney breast becomes the TV feature, the other becomes a complementary shelving or display piece without the TV.
 If the rooms are kept separate or have folding doors between them, twin media walls work but the design has to coordinate (same cladding material, complementary colours, same shelf proportions) so the two rooms read as a single project.
-We typically charge £8,000-£12,000 for a coordinated double build, with the saving against two separate single builds coming from shared design, materials, and electrics.
+A coordinated double build shares design, materials, and electrics across both walls.

 - Will the media wall ruin the period feel of our Victorian sitting room?